Feeding the Hungry…

 Thanks to you, our 11th growing season of service and community involvement enjoyed the following successes:

-• Produce contributions to our emergency food system partners were solid — MFP grew and distributed over $25,000 worth of produce grown with care & concern for Mother Earth!
+• Produce contributions to our emergency food system partners were solid — MFP grew and distributed nearly $30,000 worth of produce grown with care & concern for Mother Earth!

 • Community Garden Plots were filled to capacity again providing land access and food for local communities!